 Richard is the founder of Gearhart Law and the host of a weekly radio show for entrepreneurs called “Passage to Profit”.
 He has built a firm with an international presence that helps entrepreneurs from around the world with their patent, trademark and copyright needs.

-Richard commands a breadth of experience that comes from over twenty-five years of practice in the writing and prosecution of hundreds of patents, and in all aspects of Intellectual Property law.
+Richard commands a breadth of experience that comes from nearly 30 years of practice in the writing and prosecution of hundreds of patents, and in all aspects of Intellectual Property law.

-Entrepreneurship grows the economy and creates jobs.
-Gearhart Law emerged from Richard’s passion for entrepreneurship and startups.
-From inception, the firm aimed to help and support Entrepreneurship is a key to a growing economy and job creation.
+Gearhart Law emerged from Richard’s passion for entrepreneurship and startups and his belief that entrepreneurship grows the economy and creates jobs.
 When we started Gearhart Law, our goal was to help and support the new business ventures of 500 entrepreneurs and inventors.
-After only 6 years, the firm has surpassed this goal; today, we look forward to helping even more inventors and entrepreneurs get off to a great start and reach their own goals.
+After 12 years, the firm has far surpassed this goal; today, we look forward to helping even more inventors and entrepreneurs get off to a great start and reach their own goals.